 How I Knew I Was Done

-At this point you are reaching the point of getting a true good deal.
+At this point, you are reaching the point of getting a truly good deal.
 This is the point in the auction where those that are all talk drop out and you’re left with two or three serious contestants.
 Once I reached this point I felt comfortable signing with the salesperson that offered me the deal that others couldn't beat.
 My deal ended up being $1,500 down and $144 a month, with 15k miles a year over three years, which I was pretty happy with.

 Good Things Take Time